standard/standard-loader/Readme.md

 ### Webpack 1

 Webpack 1.x is no longer supported as of `standard-loader` version `6.0.0`.
-PRs will be accepted for the 5.x branch.
+PRs for Webpack 1.x support will be accepted on the [5.x branch](https://github.com/timoxley/standard-loader/tree/5.x).

 ### Webpack 2